 The DNS Stability Panel will conduct the review of requested strings in the Fast Track Process for conformity with the TLD String Criteria.
-The Panel will also review requested strings for confusability with existing TLDs, other TLDs requested in the IDN ccTLD Fast Track Process, and applied-for strings in the new gTLD Process.
+The Panel will also review requested strings for confusing similarity with existing TLDs, other TLDs requested in the IDN ccTLD Fast Track Process, and applied-for strings in the new gTLD Program.